ellisonbg/py4science/book/index.rst

-..
-Py4Science documentation master file, created by sphinx-quickstart on Tue Aug 25 23:58:54 2009.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Py4Science's documentation!
 ======================================

-Contents:

 .. topic:: Links
    :class: hidden print

    .. target-notes::
       :class: hidden print

 .. toctree::
    :maxdepth: 2